GCTD's New Operations and Maintenance Facility

 Environmental Benefits of the New Facility

 GCTD strives to be a leader in sustainable transportation service.
 With that in mind, the new facility was designed in a way that will minimize life-cycle costs and energy usage throughout its delivery.
 A commissioning process will validate the systems’ energy and environmental performance goals.
-GCTD has instituted sustainable opportunities, such as LEED and all California Green Building standards, as well as other environmentally sensitive construction opportunities that offer the greatest potential for initial capital and long-term operating cost savings, as well as those that can be maintained and preserved through a maintenance program.
+GCTD has instituted sustainable opportunities, such as all California Green Building standards, as well as other environmentally sensitive construction opportunities that offer the greatest potential for initial capital and long-term operating cost savings, as well as those that can be maintained and preserved through a maintenance program.

 Buildings will employ energy efficient lighting that is controlled and will reduce intensity when allowable to save energy, low-flow water fixtures, day-lighting for office areas and bus maintenance bays, and other cost effective environmentally sensitive features.
 The new facility will also be positioned and designed in such a way that will take maximum advantage of the sun and wind, helping to decrease lighting, heating and air conditioning costs.
 As the new facility will use 100% LED lighting, the costs will be comparable to the lighting costs at the current facility, even though it will be three times in size.